 If those with parental responsibility are unable to agree on the preferences received by Nottinghamshire County Council, it may be necessary for parents to obtain further legal advice.
-Nottinghamshire County Council will continue to process an application unless legal documentation is provided that states an application cannot be processed.
-In cases where multiple applications are received for the same child, Nottinghamshire County Council will establish where the child lives for the majority of the time.
+The school and Nottinghamshire County Council will continue to process an application unless legal documentation is provided that states an application cannot be processed.
+In cases where multiple applications are received for the same child, the school and Nottinghamshire County Council will establish where the child lives for the majority of the time.